Common Sense Safety Precautions

 - All sawdust and construction debris should be cleaned up and disposed of after construction.

-- Treated wood should not be used where it may come into direct or indirect contact with drinking water, except for uses involving incidental contact such as docks or bridges.
+- Preservative treated wood should not be used where it may come into direct or indirect contact with drinking water, except for uses involving incidental contact such as docks or bridges.

-- Dispose of treated wood by ordinary trash collection.
-TREATED WOOD SHOULD NOT BE BURNED in open fires or in stoves, fireplaces or residential boilers because toxic substances may be produced as part of the smoke and ashes.
-Treated wood from commercial or industrial use (e.g., construction sites) may be disposed of by complying with local landfill rules or burned in commercial or industrial incinerators or boilers when done in accordance with state and federal regulations.
+- Preservative treated lumber and plywood should not be burned in open fires or in stoves, fireplaces or residential boilers because toxic substances may be produced as part of the smoke and ashes.
+Preservative treated wood may be disposed of by complying with local landfill rules or burned in commercial or industrial incinerators or boilers when done in accordance with state and federal regulations.
+Check with your local Waste Management Agency for proper disposal requirements.

 - When power-sawing and machining, wear goggles to protect eyes from flying particles.